UniCredit Bank Austria Research Austria – Real Estate Country Facts:

 Economic growth in both the Czech Republic and Slovakia is significantly higher than that of the Eurozone.
 Domestic demand – in particular private consumption – and exports will be the main growth drivers in the Czech Republic.
 Real GDP in the Czech Republic rose by approximately 2.3 percent in 2016, and the economy is expected to pick up more speed in 2017 and 2018, with growth of 2.6 percent and 2.5 percent respectively.

 Slovakia’s economy is growing even more quickly: real growth was a good 3 percent last year, and is forecast to rise still further, to 3.4 percent in 2017 and 3.7 percent in 2018.
 This year, a steady increase in private consumption and rising investment will be the main factors behind stronger growth, while real net exports are expected to make a significant contribution in 2018.
-Household spending will also contribute to growth in domestic demand, supported by tight labor market conditions.
+Household spending will also contribute to growth in domestic demand, supported by tight labour market conditions.
 The Slovak economy, as a small, open one, stands to benefit from the expected recovery in global trade.

 Office space: Strong increase in new take-up in Prague and Bratislava